dbt-labs/dbt-adapters/README.md

 This ensures the version of `psycopg2` will match that of `psycopg2-binary`.

+## Contribute

+See `CONTRIBUTING.md` for a detailed overview of contributing a code change to this adapter.

 ## Join the dbt Community

 - Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)